The Master of Science in Information Systems (MSIS) is a STEM-designated program that trains students for the “top in-demand jobs”.

-- Developing an advanced understanding of information systems management, IT application development, business intelligence and e-business in the digital economy
+- Develop an advanced understanding of information systems management, IT application development, business intelligence and e-business in the digital economy.

-- Acquiring data analytics, business application programming, and systems analysis and design skills to tackle real world business and information challenges
+- Acquire data analytics, business application programming, and systems analysis and design skills to tackle real-world business and information challenges.

-The program is offered in two tracks, accelerated (21 months to complete) and professional (24 months to complete.)
+The program is offered in two tracks, accelerated (21 months) and professional (24 months).

 What is Included?

 Students are required to participate in a two-day orientation.
 The focus of the orientation is to prepare the student to work in teams, master the Harvard case discussion method, learn how to use Excel, and begin the program as well preparing for their career post-graduation.
 During the orientation, students get to know faculty, fellow students and alumni of the program and begin to work as teams.
 The orientation is included in the cost of the program.

 Tuition is $1,050 per unit or $31,500 for the entire program.
 This includes tuition, books, parking, the program orientation and any software that is required for the program.